Adam Smith’s life, work and legacy at the Adam Smith Business School

 And the birth of economics

 - In 1776, Smith published the first edition of An Inquiry into the Nature and Causes of the Wealth of Nations.
-The work sought to explore, through historical and contemporary examples, what made or caused national to be wealthy.
+The work sought to explore, through historical and contemporary examples, what made or caused nations to be wealthy.
 Much of this discussion investigated the influence of commerce upon contemporary society, for better and for worse.

 - His enquiry was both analytical study and a historical narrative, an approach which was innovative for the time.
 So innovative in fact that Smith is credited with giving rise to a new scientific discipline - economics.
 Smith found order in the chaotic and unpredictable market, identifying key principles or set patterns of behaviours that governed trade and influenced the wealth of nations.